 NYC’s Balkan eating places share culture

 Most cultures have a few types of crispy, melty combination of bread and cheese: for Italy, it’s pizza; for the United Kingdom, it’s the toastie; for Brazil, it’s pao de queijo.
 And for the lesser-known “Balkans,” it’s the burek.
 Reminiscent of Greek spanakopita, burek is a flaky, layered phyllo dough pie full of cheese, pork, spinach, potato, or apple.
-And of the path, if there’s one location outdoor of the location, you may strive burek, in addition to a slew of different Balkan dishes, it’s New York City.
+And of the path, if there’s one location outdoors of the location, you may strive for burek, in addition to a slew of different Balkan dishes, it’s New York City.

-Rooted in the circle of relatives tradition
+Rooted in the circle of relatives’ tradition

 Back inside the overdue Nineteen Nineties, her mom changed into making burek pies at the domestic of their one-bedroom condo and selling them to a local Balkan eating place, and her father saw a possibility.
 They rented a construction on thirty-fourth St. And 31st Ave.
-In Astoria, the eating place continues to be located — and her mom worked the kitchen even as her father labored the ground.
+In Astoria, the eating place continues to be located — and her mom worked in the kitchen even as her father labored on the ground.

 “At this time, many Bosnian refugees had settled in Astoria, and now not a lot became available to them,” Medunjanin-Ismajli defined.
-“We have been one of the first Balkan eating places to start up in the place.
-It changed into a straightforward mom-and-pop restaurant with self-made food and friendly acquainted service.
-To at present, we attempt to perform and keep the same standards and carrier.”
+We were one of the first Balkan eating places to start up in the place.
+It became a straightforward mom-and-pop restaurant with homemade food and friendly, familiar service.
+To this day, we attempt to perform and keep the same standards and career.”

-Since then, they’ve been capable of opening a sister restaurant in Brooklyn and a manufacturing unit in New Jersey, which permits them to provide burek in large quantities (you may even order boxes of it to cook dinner at domestic).
+Since then, they’ve been capable of opening a sister restaurant in Brooklyn and a manufacturing unit in New Jersey, which permits them to provide burek in large quantities (you may even order boxes of it to cook dinner at home).
 Vladimir Ocokoljic, an owner of Kafana NYC in the East Village, came to the United States from Belgrade, Serbia, 29 years ago.
 Kafana serves authentic Serbian “consolation meals,” as he calls it.

 “When you walk in here, you see my spirit.
 You see our way of life,” he said.